2015 Super GT Series

 The 2015 Autobacs Super GT Series was the twenty-third season of the Japan Automobile Federation Super GT Championship including the All Japan Grand Touring Car Championship (JGTC) era, and the eleventh season under the name Super GT.
 It marked the thirty-third season overall of a Japanese professional sportscar championship dating back to the All Japan Sports Prototype Championship.
 The season began on April 5 and ended on November 15, after 8 races.

+The No. 1 Nismo car won the GT500 Drivers' and Teams' Championship title.
+The No. 10 Gainer car won the GT300 Teams' championship title with its driver André Couto winning the GT300 Drivers' championship title.

 Schedule

 A provisional calendar was released on August 8, 2014.
 An updated calendar was released on January 19, 2015, which saw the Autopolis race move from May to November, the Chang race move from October to June and SUGO from July to September.